 With reports assessing over 8,000 charities in the United States, Charity Navigator shows prospective donors how their money will be spent, how well the not-for-profit has maintained its programs and services over time, and the organization’s level of commitment to good governance, best practices, and openness with information.

-Other tips for safer charitable giving by seniors
+Other tips for seniors to safely donate